Safety in Polar Bear Habitat

 If you have an interaction with a polar bear:

-When a person and bear are both aware of each other, how you react can either attract or deter a bear’s curiosity.
-Your group’s goal should be to prevent any interaction from escalating into an incident.
-Depending on the circumstances, the interaction may require nothing more than your patient and calm attentiveness to the situation, allowing the bear to wander away from your area.
-Or, your group may simply change its travel path to increase the distance between you and the bear.
+When a person and bear are both aware of each other, how you react can influence the outcome of the situation.
+Your group’s goal should be to prevent an interaction from escalating into an incident.
+Depending on the circumstances, the interaction may require nothing more than your patient and calm attentiveness, allowing the bear to move away from your area, or your group may need to change its travel path to increase the distance between you and the bear.
+If the interaction occurs while camping, you may choose to relocate your camp further inland.

 When interaction turns into incident:

-An incident occurs when you need to take actions to respond to a bear’s behavior.
+An incident occurs when you need to take actions toward the bear to respond to a bear’s behavior.
 Your group’s goal should be to protect human life while minimize the duration and negative consequences of the incident.
 Resolve the situation non-lethally if possible.

 If defense of life becomes necessary:

 • Defense of life kills are only allowed in self-defense or to save the life of a person in immediate danger.
-All defense-of-life kills of polar bears must be reported to the US Fish and Wildlife Service's Office of Law Enforcement within 48 hours by calling the (907) 786-3311.
-If you leave a message, provide your name, contact info, and location so you can be reached to provide additional information about the incident.
+All defense-of-life kills of polar bears must be reported to the US Fish and Wildlife Service's Office of Law Enforcement as immediately as possible and within 48 hours by calling (907) 786-3311.
+If you are a visitor to Arctic Refuge, also notify the Refuge Manager by calling 800-362-4546.
+If you must leave a message at either of these numbers, provide your name, contact information, and location so you can be reached to provide additional information about the incident.

 • You'll be required to document the circumstances leading up to, and immediately surrounding, the death of the bear, including documentation of the preventative methods you used to de-escalate the conflict in advance of killing the bear.